raziawong/In-the-Red-Dot/README.md

 ### Surface

-In order to complement various design intended for the site, Cirrus UI has been chosen to ne used in place of Bootstrap.
+In order to complement various design intended for the site, Cirrus UI has been chosen to be used in place of Bootstrap.

 #### Color Scheme